awslabs/mountpoint-s3/doc/SEMANTICS.md

 Unlike other file systems, Mountpoint does not support setting the `O_DIRECT` flag via `fcntl` after the file has been opened.

 When caching is enabled, Mountpoint also remembers when objects do *not* exist.
-Once you try to access a file that does not exist on S3, subsequent attempts (within the configured TTL) may still fail, even if it was later added to S3.
+Once you try to access a file that does not exist in your mounted S3 bucket, subsequent attempts (within the configured TTL) may still fail, even if it was later added to the mounted S3 bucket, until the TTL expires.

 Caching does not affect the behavior of writing to files.
 Files that are being written to remain unavailable for reading until the file is closed, consistent with behavior without caching.